Thai National Parks

 In medical research

-Tupaia belangeri has attained growing interest for use as a medical model.
-In 2002, an article was published describing that the primary hepatocytes of T. belangeri could be used as a model for studying the Hepatitis C virus, which is a major cause of chronic hepatitis worldwide.
+The northern treeshrew has attained growing interest for use as a medical model.
+In 2002, an article was published describing that its primary hepatocytes could be used as a model for studying the Hepatitis C virus, which is a major cause of chronic hepatitis worldwide.

-Other scientists used Tupaia belangeri to study the development of photo reception, investigation of retinal cones, and refractive state and ocular component dimensions of the eye.
-Many studies have been done regarding eye structure, development, and vision using the Tupaia belangeri model because of the similarity to human eye structure and sight that is uncharacteristic of conventional small lab animals, such as rodents.
+It was also used in studies on the development of photo reception, investigation of retinal cones, and refractive state and ocular component dimensions of the eye.
+Many studies have been conducted regarding eye structure, development, and vision using the northern treeshrew model because of the similarity to human eye structure and sight that is uncharacteristic of conventional small lab animals, such as rodents.

 This article uses material from Wikipedia released under the Creative Commons Attribution-Share-Alike Licence 3.0.
 Eventual photos shown in this page may or may not be from Wikipedia, please see the license details for photos in photo by-lines.